MIDFIELDR/midfieldr/README.md

 Installation
 ------------

-midfieldr is not currently available from CRAN, but the development version can be installed from github with:
+midfieldr is not currently available from CRAN, but the development version can be installed from GitHub with:

     install.packages("devtools")
     devtools::install_github("MIDFIELDR/midfieldr")